Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_configure.md

 </div>
 <br/>

-### - Chat Channels Options (details) {#further-details}
+### Chat Channels Options (details) {#further-details}
-In the [settings panel](/docs/documentation/admin/admin_workflow#create-workflow-fields), workflow chat channels can be set to one of three options.
+In the [Create Workflow settings panel](#create-a-single-workflow), workflow chat channels can be set to one of three options.
 Each option permits a different relationship between the task and its channel.
 The options are explained below:

 *Bound* (two-way data binding):
 - Task copies main-state and sub-states to bounded channel.